 3. Devon Rex

 Known as the pixie cat or the alien cat, thanks to their large ears and slender body, the Devon Rex is a beautiful and distinctive-looking feline.
-They come from Devon, UK, hence their name, and they are prized for their intelligence as well as their looks.
+They come from Devon, UK, and they are prized for their intelligence and looks.

 Their hair is short, and they have big eyes.
-The curly coat is actually quite fragile, and the breed is prone to over-grooming, leading to areas where the fur has been completely licked away.
-The Devon Rex is not only affectionate but incredibly playful and will gladly perform tricks if it means that it will get the love of its owner.
+The curly coat is quite fragile, and the breed is prone to over-grooming, leading to areas where the fur has been completely licked away.
+The Devon Rex is not only affectionate but incredibly playful and will gladly perform tricks to get their owner’s attention.

 4. Cornish Rex